ish/formish/docs-build/introduction.rst

 Validation
 ==========

-Validation in Formish uses simple callable validators that raise exceptions if validation fails (Either a formish.FieldValidationError or a validatish.Invalid exception.
+Validation in Formish uses simple callable validators that raise an exception, validatish.Invalid, if validation fails.

 How Validators Work
 -------------------